UIUC-iSchool-DataViz/is445AOG_fall2020/week05/lecture05.md

  * traitlets and IPython/Jupyter

 These will build to the viz engine `bqplot` for next week and Javascript in the near future.

-## Then: In class HW Lab for rest of day

-notes:
-lecture will be short, then we'll do some intro stuff with widgets & traitlets

-and then you'll have the rest of the class to work together on the HW and as me questions about it!

 ---